alexinfanger/alexinfanger.github.io/_posts/2019-10-05-Pointwise-Stationary-Approximation.md

 </script>

-# Analysis of PSA vs. NS Methods

-In this notebook, we explore the differences between PSA and NS for computing performance measures on Markov chains.
+We measure how well the Pointwise Stationary Approximation (PSA) serves for computing performance measures on Markov chains by comparing it to solutions computed with ODE-based methods that account for the non-stationarity in the model.
 We begin by looking at the US Bank Callcenter model.

 ## US Bank Callcenter Model